SriRam-Macha/DigiSpark-Keylogger-Payload/README.md

 # DigiSpark-Keylogger-Payload

+All the Information given below is only for educational pourposes.
+Do not use it on others without proper concent.

-This Payload works in two steps which are as followes 1 - It disables the Real Time Protection of Windows Defender.
+This Payload works in two steps which are as followes
+* It disables the Real Time Protection of Windows Defender.
-2 - It executes the keylogger Script.
+* It executes the keylogger Script.

 First step disableing the Real Time Protection of Windows Defender The Powershel command line to disable Real Time Protection of Windows Defender is